 Reverso Classic Monoface Q2518540

-The Reverso Tribute is a line that reinterprets the early Reverso models.
-Launched in 2011, The Tribute features baton indexes instead of Arabic numerals and sharp dauphine hands as its most distinctive design elements.
+The Reverso Tribute is a line that recreates the early Reverso models.
+Launched in 2011, The Tribute features baton indexes instead of Arabic numerals and sharp dauphine hands as its main design characteristics.

 This design pays homage to the Art Deco style.
 The Tribute, Which embodies the Art Deco style that best represents the prosperity of the 1920s, Exudes a classic yet vibrant energy.

-As the name suggests, The Tribute pays respect to the heritage of the Reverso, But its style is more unique and sporty than the Classic, Making it very popular among younger consumers.
+As its name suggests, The Tribute pays respect to the heritage of the Reverso, But with a style that is more unique and sporty than the Classic, It is also very popular among younger consumers.

 Reverso Tribute Monoface Small Seconds Q397843J